API Tokens Setup Guide

 export GITHUB_TOKEN="ghp_456..."

-# 2. Test Bitbucket token
+# 2. Test authentication

-migrate_bitbucket_to_github test-auth --workspace myteam --repo myrepo --email me@company.com
+migrate_bitbucket_to_github test-auth --workspace myteam --repo myrepo --email me@company.com --gh-owner myorg --gh-repo myrepo

 # 3. Run audit

-migrate_bitbucket_to_github audit --workspace myteam --repo myrepo --email me@company.com
+migrate_bitbucket_to_github audit --workspace myteam --repo myrepo --email me@company.com --gh-owner myorg

-# 5. Run migration dry-run
+# 4. Run migration dry-run

-migrate_bitbucket_to_github dry-run --config config.json
+migrate_bitbucket_to_github migrate --config config.json --dry-run

-# 3. Run migration with auto-upload
+# 5. Run full migration

-migrate_bitbucket_to_github migrate --config config.json --use-gh-cli
+migrate_bitbucket_to_github migrate --config config.json

 📋 Token Requirements Summary

-| Feature | Bitbucket Token | GitHub PAT | GitHub CLI |
+| Feature | Bitbucket Token | GitHub PAT |

-| Repository audit | ✅ User-level, read access | ❌ | ❌ |
+| Repository audit | ✅ User-level, read access | ❌ |

 | Issue migration | ✅ User-level, read access | ✅ repo scope |